svpino/ml.school/README.md

 This repository contains the source code of the [Machine Learning School](https://www.ml.school) program.
 Fork it to follow along.

-If you find any problems with the code or have any ideas on improving it, please open and issue and share your recommendations.
+If you find any problems with the code or have any ideas on improving it, please open an issue and share your recommendations.

 ## Penguins